crawl121/wordlist/README.md

-# ZWN_CRAWL - Wordlist Generator
+# WORDGEN - Wordlist Generator

-**ZWN_CRAWL** is a Python-based tool for generating custom wordlists based on user-defined characters and word lengths.
+**WORDGEN** is a Python-based tool for generating custom wordlists based on user-defined characters and word lengths.
 It is designed for penetration testers, ethical hackers, and anyone who needs a tailored wordlist for various purposes.

 ---